timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 *2. Splitting principal from rewards (similar to Pendle)*

 The LRT requires depositors to buy bonds with a duration to ensure that the capital is available to commit to AVSs for that duration.
 The LRT could split the bond into principal and interest tokens.
-Doing so would still accomplish the LRT’s goal of guaranteeing capital for a minimum duration while also providing depositors with rewards in the meantime.
+Doing so would still accomplish the LRT's goal of guaranteeing capital for a minimum duration while also providing depositors with rewards in the meantime.

 *3. Variable security level*